The Exotic $K(2)$-Local Picard Group at the Prime $2$: Introduction

-If $p$ is large with respect to $n$ the map $\varepsilon$ is an isomorphism; for example, if $n=2$, then we need $p > 3$.
+Except possibly in the case $n=p=2$, the map $\varepsilon$ of \eqref{eq:top-to-alg-intro} is onto, and in the exceptional case it is onto or the image has index $2$.
+See Corollary 2.4.5 of \cite{BSSW}; the exceptional case was also known to Henn.
+If $p$ is large with respect to $n$ then $\varepsilon$ is an isomorphism; for example, if $n=2$, then we need $p > 3$.
 This is a reflection of the fact that in those cases the homotopy theory of $K(n)$-local spectra is algebraic, in a sense which can be made completely precise.
 See \cite{PstPic,HeardPicAlg,PstAlgebraic} for the state of the art.
-If $p$ is small, however, very little is known.
-For example, $\varepsilon$ is onto for $n=1$ by \cite{HopMahSad} and for $n=2$ and $p \geq 3$ by \cite{Lader} and \cite{Karamanov}, but we don't yet know if this is true in any other case, including $n=p=2$.

-This paper is focused on the group of \emph{exotic} invertible $K(n)$-local spectra, denoted by $\kappa_n$, and defined as the kernel of $\varepsilon$.
-Thus $X \in \kappa_n$ if and only if

-as Morava modules.
-Again very little is known about $\kappa_n$.
-If $p=2$, $\kappa_1 \cong \ZZ/2$ by \cite{HopMahSad}.
+Now that we have \cite{BSSW}, some results of this sort follow immediately from older sources, such as \cite{HopMahSad} and \cite{HoveySadofsky}.

+Systematic results on $\kappa_n$ at low primes remain elusive.
+It was known right from the start that $\kappa_n$ could be non-zero; for example, if $p=2$, $\kappa_1 \cong \ZZ/2$ by \cite{HopMahSad}.
 If $p=3$, then $\kappa_2 \cong \ZZ/3 \times \ZZ/3$ by \cite{GHMRPicard}.
 In earlier work \cite{ShimomuraKamiya}, Kamiya and Shimomura had shown $\kappa_2 \ne 0$ at $p=3$, and had given an upper bound as well.
 For all primes $p$, the group $\kappa_{p-1}$ contains non-trivial elements of order $p$, by \cite{BGHS}, and if $p=2$ then $\kappa_n \ne 0$ by \cite{HeardLiShi}, who also produce elements of $2$-power order which grows with $n$.
-General considerations using \cite{HoveySadofsky} and the vanishing line results of \cite{DH} show that there is an integer $N$ so that $p^N\kappa_n=0$, but we have no good bounds on $N$.
+There are other qualitative results of this type when $n$ is large (but not too large) with respect to $p$; see, for example, \cite{CulverZhang} and \cite{BLLSZ}.
+General considerations using \cite{HovStrick} and the vanishing line results of \cite{DH} show that there is an integer $N$ so that $p^N\kappa_n=0$, but we have no good bounds on $N$.
 It is possible to conjecture that $\kappa_n$ is finite, just as it is possible to conjecture that $\pi_\ast L_{K(n)}S^0$ is topologically finitely generated in each degree.
-Both conjectures could be deduced from finiteness results for the cohomology of the group $\GG_n$, which remains inaccessible at this point.
+Both conjectures could be deduced from finiteness results for the cohomology of the group $\GG_n$.
+The developing connections between chromatic homotopy theory and arithmetic geometry may bring such finiteness results within reach.

 Our basic technique for studying $\kappa_n$ uses the subgroup structure of $\GG_n$.
 By Devinatz, Goerss, Hopkins, and Miller, the group $\GG_n$ acts continuously on the spectrum $E$ through $\sE_\infty$-ring maps; thus if $H \subseteq \GG_n$ is a closed subgroup, the homotopy fixed point spectrum $E^{hH}$ is a ring spectrum with an associated category of modules, which has a Picard group $\Pic(E^{hH})$ and we get a homomorphism $\Pic_n \to \Pic(E^{hH})$.
 We would like to define $\kappa(H) \subseteq \kappa_n$ to be those elements in the kernel of this map; that is, those $X \in \kappa_n$ so that there is an equivalence $E^{hH} \simeq E^{hH} \wedge X$ of $E^{hH}$-modules.
 For various reasons, we need a more rigid definition of trivialization, which we call an $H$-orientation; see \Cref{defn:subgroupfilt}.
 However, in every case we consider the weaker definition will suffice.
 See \Cref{lem:old-is-new} and \Cref{rem:old-is-new-at-2}.
 In any case, if $H_1 \subset H_2 \subseteq \GG_n$ is a sequence of subgroups will get inclusions $\kappa(H_2) \subseteq \kappa(H_1)$.